无可奉告

 - Pinyin: wú kě fèng gào

-- English Translation: No comment; unable to provide any information
+- English Translation: No comment (Nothing to disclose)

 2. Detailed Meaning and Nuances